 represents a group of multiple devices in a one-to-many ranging session.
 By transmitting a Public

-Advertising Poll Compact frame with the MessageControl field set to 0x21 on the initialization channel, a
+Advertising Poll Compact frame with the MessageControl field set to 2 and Message Version 1 on the initialization channel, a

 GroupID is shared with responders.
 The GroupID shall be used to generate the IRK for the RPA_hash used